 By contrast, terrorist attacks in the Middle East too often cause governments to “clamp down,” says Blair, alienating peacemakers and terrorists alike.

-Rather than viewing violence as a desperate grab for power, negotiators interpret it as a sign of the futility of making peace.
+Rather than viewing violence as a desperate grab for power, famous negotiators interpret it as a sign of the futility of making peace.

-Says Blair, even “perfectly respectable and democratic elements” are likely to accuse their parties of selling out when they reach agreement.
+Says Blair, even “perfectly respectable and democratic elements” are likely to accuse their parties of selling out when they reach an agreement.
 Wise negotiators redouble their efforts when hard-liners attempt to sabotage a negotiation.